Skip to main content

 Planning is vital.

-Should a cybersecurity incident take place, your incident handlers need to know exactly how to manage it with minimal losses.
+Should a cybersecurity incident take place, your incident handlers need to know exactly how to manage it with minimal loss.
 You need to establish and battle-test your information security response plan before any real-life incident occurs.

 Your incident handlers need to accomplish four main tasks at the planning stage: